OkayHughes/open-lab-notebook/src/posts/glass_project/3d_project.md

 * rigid among z and y boundaries, periodic among x boundary.
 * `$$\nu = \nu(T, S) $$` with potentially wildly different stiffnesses depending on both tracer (glass color) and temperature values.
+* design for multiple GPUs (i.e. one MPI per GPU.
+This generalizes well to the cluster that I have)

 ## Construction and derivatives